 The hypocrisy that has taken root in anti-fascist circles is more than just a humorous case study in irony; it’s a cautionary tale for us all.
 Especially, for those of us who follow Jesus.
 Christians sometimes write off hypocrisy as nothing more than a quirky personality trait, or worse yet, as a legitimate means to a needed end.
 In reality it’s a serious sin that grows out of pride (another serious sin) that is nurtured by a willful lack of self-awareness.
 If left alone hypocrisy ruins not only the hypocrite but also everyone around the hypocrite.

-Sadly, no one (no matter how spiritually mature) is immune to the appeal of hypocrisy.
-It is simply a part of our fallen nature as humans to imagine that we can trick everyone around us (including God) into believing that we are doing what we say we are doing-instead of what we are actually doing.
-In the end the only one who is fooled is the hypocrite.
+Sadly, no one, no matter how spiritually mature is immune to the appeal of hypocrisy.
+It is simply a part of our fallen nature as humans to imagine that we can trick everyone around us, including God Himself into believing we are doing what we say we are doing-instead of what we are actually doing.
+In the end the only one who is tricked is the hypocrite.

 As a general rule I am extremely wary about hunting for sin in the lives of other people.
 Most of us (including myself) have more than enough sin in our own lives to worry about; we simply should not be focusing our attention on anyone else’s sinful stuff.
 That being said, Jesus warned His followers that deception would be one of the defining characteristics of the end times (Matthew 24, Luke 21:5-36, Mark 13:1-23).
 Hypocrisy is deception that begins with an attempt to deceive others and ends with self-deception, hypocrisy is also at the root of almost every kind of evil.
 Because of that, Christians should deal ruthlessly with any hypocrisy they see in their own lives and run as fast as they can from any leader who is transparently hypocritical.